ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ```
 ./mvnw clean package
 ```
-The application will be packaged in JAR file: `target/STTApplication-0.0.1-SNAPSHOT.jar`.
+The application will be packaged in JAR file `target/STTApplication-0.0.1-SNAPSHOT.jar`.

 We will package this into a Docker image with the Dockerfile in this directory.
 Build the image with the below command, but in the `-t` option replace the registry name with the registry that you will use to store the image.
 ```
 docker build . -t us.icr.io/watson-core-demo/stt-web-application:v1
 ```